openedx/docs.openedx.org/source/documentors/references/doc_style_guide.rst

 Example:

 .. note::
     Notes stand out from other texts.
 They allow you to insert information that is directly relevant to the last paragraph, but may not fit with the tone of that section.
-To enter Notes using RST, please, check this section of the guide.
+To enter Notes using RST, please, check this section of the guide: https://docs.openedx.org/en/latest/documentors/references/quick_reference_rst.html

 Tip
 ---